An animal's breeding value is

 indicate easier calving.

-CE % Direct = Direct Calving Ease - The EBV for direct
+CE % Direct = Direct Calving Ease - The EBV for

-females calving at two years of age.
+purebred females calving at two years of age.

 CE % Daughters = Daughters' Calving Ease - The EBV for